cjdoris/ExactpAdics/docs/univariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-The Newton polygon of f.
+The Newton polygon of `f`.

 **Parameters**
 - `Strategy`
+- `AllowWeaklyZeroConstantCoefficient := false`: When true, do not raise an error if the constant coefficient is weakly zero; instead require that the linear coefficient is nonzero and return a Newton polygon starting at 1.

 > **WeakPartialNewtonPolygon** (f :: *RngUPolElt_FldPadExact*)
 >